panchnayak/portworx-poc/postgres-demo/README.md

 ### The demo is complete!

-We have demonstrated recovery from failed nodes/pods, recovery from running out of capacity, and recovering of data from a snapshot after human error
+We have demonstrated recovery from failed nodes/pods, recovery from running out of capacity, and recovering of data from a snapshot after human error.